The Best Vancouver Overnight Kids Camps

-A twist on traditional overnight kids camp with a focus on kids’ developing their paddle boarding, bike riding and gourmet cooking skills while adventuring around parts of Galiano Island (a short ferry ride from Tsawwassen BC ferry terminal to Galiano Island).
+A twist on traditional overnight kids camp with a focus on kids’ developing their paddle boarding, bike riding and gourmet cooking skills while adventuring around parts of Galiano Island, BC (a short ferry ride from Tsawwassen BC ferry terminal to Galiano Island, BC).

-At Fireside, we strive to offer our campers and their families something different, more meaningful and intentional with honouring the time a kids gets to be kid during the summer months.
+At Fireside, we strive to offer our campers and their families something different, more meaningful and intentional with honouring the time a kid gets to be kid during the summer months.

 Summer camp fosters independence, positive peer relationships, and physical wellness while chowing down on awesome gourmet food at the end of an amazing day.